silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/Sylva/Bind.md

 ### Cost Function

-We convert multi-objective problem to single objective by transform it to a linear combination of the area and energy.
+We convert a multi-objective problem to a single objective by transforming it to a linear combination of the area and energy.
 The cost function is defined as follows:

 ```
 obj == HYPER_PARAM.area_weight * sum(ALIMP_AREA) + HYPER_PARAM.energy_weight * sum(ALIMP_ENERGY)